gapemir/gn-and-JSBuilder/README.md

 }
 ```

-### Known issues
+## Known issues
-builderJS doesnt recognize well switch statements so each case/default should have its own break
+- builderJS doesnt recognize well switch statements so each case/default should have its own break
-last thing in a file must be "}" as any new lines mess with builderJS
+- last thing in a file must be "}" as any new lines mess with builderJS
+- webside should not be scolable as this breaks popups